Navjot-Singh718/sap-community-abap-developer-challenge/README.md

 ENDCLASS.
 </pre>

-Execute the class and do a data preview of the table to make sure you have enough demo data to proceed.
+Activate and execute the class and do a data preview of the table to make sure you have enough demo data to proceed.

-3. Create a CDS view entity based on the database table above.
+4. Create a CDS view entity based on the database table above.

 <pre lang="ABAP">
 @AbapCatalog.viewEnhancementCategory: [#PROJECTION_LIST]